petetheman79/votd-plugin/README.md

-YouVersion Verse Of The Day Plugin Readme.
+Verse Of The Day Plugin Readme.

 This WordPress plugin installs a Widget that will fetch the YouVersion Verse Of The Day.